michaltakac/webvr-multiuser-elixir/README.md

-# MultiuserElixir
+# Webvr Multiuser with Elixir

-To start your Phoenix app:
+To start this app:

   * Install dependencies with `mix deps.get`
   * Create and migrate your database with `mix ecto.create && mix ecto.migrate`